Cantera/cantera-website/pages/science/reactors.rst

 derived.
 By integrating the velocity in time, the temporal information can be translated into the spatial resolution of the PFR.

-An example for this procedure can be found in :ref:`py-example-pfr.py`.
+An example for this procedure can be found in the `PFR example </examples/python/reactors/pfr.py.html>`__.

 PFR Modeling as a Series of CSTRs
 *********************************